scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 Structure determination and refinement workflows with Phenix
 ************************************************************

-A team of professional software developers based at the Berkeley-Lawrence National Laboratory (BLNL) develops the Phenix software to refine protein crystal structures determined from X-ray diffraction data.
+A team of professional software developers based at the Berkeley-Lawrence National Laboratory (BLNL) develops the Phenix software to refine protein crystal structures determined from X-ray diffraction data [Adam02]_.
 The project includes several collaborators located around the world who develop auxiliary components of the package.
-Paul Adams leads the team.
-He had spent the 1990s developing the two very successful protein crystallography software packages: XPLOR and CNS.
-Shortly after arriving in the Bay Area around 2000, Paul Adams was influenced by Warren Delano to use Python to wrap the Computational Crystallography Tool Box (CCTBX), which is written in C++.
+Phenix uses Python to interface with the Computational Crystallography Tool Box (CCTBX), which is written in C++ for speed [Gros02]_.
-Phenix uses CCTBX modules for intensive computations.
-(Warren Delano was the developer of the PyMOL, a molecular graphics program that was written in C and wrapped with Python.)
+CCTBX is also wrapped in Python and can be imported at as module.
 While Python eases the use of CCTBX, mastery of CCTBX requires at least an intermediate level of Python programming skills.
-On the other hand, Phenix is easy to use via the command line or a GUI.
+On the other hand, Phenix is easy to use via the command line or a GUI and has become of the most popular software packages for biological crystallography.

 The Phenix project greatly eased the incorporation of simulated annealing into crystal structure refinement by hiding the tedious preparation of the required parameter files from the user.
+Simulated annealing involves molecular dynamics (MD) simulation at high temperatures to move parts of a molecular model out of local energy minima and into conformations that fit the experimental data better.
+Twenty minutes of applying simulated annealing to an early model that still has numerous errors can significantly improve the model while saving the user a day or more of the tedious manual rebuilding of the molecular model.
 The PDB file does not have sufficient information about chemical bonding for MD simulations.
 The molecular dynamics software that carries out the simulated annealing requires two parameter files and the coordinate file.
-The preparation and debugging of the parameter files manually take many hours, but Phenix automates this takes.
+The preparation and debugging of the parameter files manually takes many hours, but Phenix automates this task.

-Simulated annealing involves molecular dynamics simulation at high temperatures to move parts of a molecular model out of local energy minima and into conformations that fit the experimental data better.
-Twenty minutes of applying simulated annealing to an early model that still has numerous errors can significantly improve the model while saving the user a day or more of the tedious manual rebuilding of the molecular model.

-More recently, Phenix has been extended to refine crystal structures with neutron diffraction data and for structure determination and refinement with cryo-EM data.
+More recently, Phenix has been extended to refine crystal structures with neutron diffraction data and for structure determination and refinement with cryo-EM data [Lieb19]_.
-The addition of support for cryo-EM help address the recent need for the ability to fit atomic models to cryo-EM maps that have recently become available at near atomic resolution because of the dramatic improvements in detector technology []_.
+The addition of support for cryo-EM help address the recent need for the ability to fit atomic models to cryo-EM maps that have recently become available at near atomic resolution because of the dramatic improvements in detector technology.
 Users can interact with Phenix via a GUI interface or the command line, as mentioned before, but users can also use PHIL, domain-specific language scripting language for more precise parameter settings for Phenix.
 In addition, users can use the :code:`phenix.python` interpreter.
 Unfortunately, the phenix.python interpreter is still limited to Python2, whereas CCTBX has been available for Python3 for over a year.

 Jupyter Lab and its extensions are also best run with Python3.
 The most practical approach to using Phenix in Jupyter Lab is to invoke Phenix by utilizing the shell rather than using Python.